asnaqsys/asnaqsys.github.io/manuals/datagate/on-sql-server/configure-mssql-for-dglinear.md

 ---
-title: "Configuring MSSQL for DGLinear: A Step-by-Step Guide"
+title: "Configure MS SQL Server for DataGate Linear"
 description: "Learn how to configure Microsoft SQL Server for DGLinear integration.
 This guide covers setup, optimization, and troubleshooting tips."
 ---